-Your website adapts to portrait and landscape views.
+‘Orientation’ requires your website to adapt to portrait and landscape views.

 Introduction

-Some users have a preferred orientation (portrait or landscape) or physical requirements and need content to adapt to their preference.
-Others have visual impairments and may find one orientation easier to use.
+Some users have a preferred alignment (portrait or landscape) or physical requirements and need content to adapt to their preference.
+Others have visual impairments and may find one way round easier to use.

-Most websites pass this guideline as they are responsive and adapt to the user’s chosen orientation.
+Most websites pass this guideline as they are responsive and adapt to the user’s chosen positioning.

-- All content retains meaning when switching orientation
+- All content retains meaning in either position.

-- All content retains function when switching orientation
+- All content retains function in either position.

-When a single orientation is essential, for example:
+When a single alignment is essential, for example:

 - A landscape image that would be too small to see in portrait mode

-- Where the width or height of one orientation is necessary for its function
+- Where the width or height of one mode is necessary for its function

 See Also